Pipetr/DiscordJsDemo/README.md

         .setName('your_command_name')
         .setDescription('Description of your command'),
     async execute(interaction) {
-        await interaction.reply('Response from your command');
+        // Your command logic here
+        // For example, replying with a message await interaction.reply('This is your command response!');
     },
 };
 ```